rstudio/rmarkdown/README.md

 You aren't limited to the built in output formats like `html_document` and `pdf_document`.
 You can also create custom output formats that utilize arbitrary knitr options, knitr hooks, and pandoc command line options.

 To create a custom format you write a function that returns an object of class "rmarkdown_output_format".
-The easiest way to do this is the `rmarkdown::output_format` function.
+The easiest way to do this is to call the `rmarkdown::output_format` function.
 For example, here's a very simple custom format that converts from R Markdown to HTML using the default pandoc HTML template:

 ```
 custom_format <- function() {